-Hadas Zur received her M.A (2016) in Sociology & Anthropology and B.A (2012, Magna Cum Laude) in Women and Gender Studies, and Cinema from Tel Aviv University.
-Her M.A thesis focused on the spatial history of prostitution in tel Aviv during the years 1975-1995.
+Urban Sociologist, received her M.A (2016) in Sociology & Anthropology and B.A (2012) in Women and Gender Studies, and Cinema from Tel Aviv University.
+Her M.A thesis focused on the spatial history of prostitution in Tel Aviv during the years 1975-1995.
 She worked as a conflict group facilitator and led Israeli-Palestinian dialogue seminars in several organization in Israel, Germany, and the USA.
 Alongside working as an academic coordinator at the Walter Lebach institute for Jewish Arab relations at TAU.
 Prior to joining the lab she worked at the Israeli green building council.
-Now, she is a PhD candidate, studying smart cities and its implications on social disadvantage groups in the urban environment.
+Today she is a PhD student, working as a project coordinator of an interdisciplinary research on smart cities.
+Moreover, she is the editor of Urbanologia magazine and podcast.
+Her research focuses on the connections between violence and technology in the urban environment.

 Sunny Menozzi Peterson received her Masters in City Planning (2015) from the Massachusetts Institute of Technology, where her thesis focused on the adaptive reuse of heavy industrial sites.
 She has worked on projects in the United States, India, and Singapore, and her professional interests include historic preservation, adaptive reuse of industrial and military sites, and the intersection of health, aging, and urban design.